xiexie0910/talkaroo/README.md

 | **Build agents** | **Codex** + **GPT-5.6** — used to design and ship the app (not called at runtime) |
 | **Codex Session ID** | _add `/feedback` ID from the primary build thread before submit_ |

-**How Codex + GPT-5.6 were used:** dual-channel architecture, session/landing UI, Live bridge, coach & recap APIs, ASR turn-taking, level affordances, and prompt-boundary hardening.
-Demo voiceover should cover the product plus how Codex and GPT-5.6 accelerated the build.
-No `OPENAI_API_KEY` in the product.
+Talkaroo does **not** call OpenAI models in production.
+There is no `OPENAI_API_KEY` in the product.

+### How Codex and GPT-5.6 were used

+**GPT-5.6** shaped the product:

+- Education-track thesis: practice for people *using* Korean in real life, not another flashcard wrapper
+- Dual-channel design — live partner stays immersive; coaching only appears on tap
+- Frontend and landing direction: session UI, level affordances, scroll narrative

+**Codex** shipped the working product:

+- Dual-channel architecture end to end: Live voice partner + on-tap coach/recap APIs
+- Browser → WebSocket bridge → Gemini Live (mic capture, PCM resampling, playback, turn-taking)
+- Session UI, ASR merge with Live captions, level-gated Understand / Polish
+- Prompt-boundary hardening, schemas, tests, and the thin loop: speak → hear → understand → polish → reflect

 ## Stack

-Next.js 16 · React 19 · Supabase · Vertex Gemini (`gemini-live-2.5-flash-native-audio` + `gemini-2.5-flash-lite`) · Zod · Vitest
+Next.js 16 · React 19 · Tailwind · Supabase · Vertex Gemini (`gemini-live-2.5-flash-native-audio` + `gemini-2.5-flash-lite`) · Zod · Vitest · Vercel

 ## How it works